– From The Enkindled Spring, D. H. Lawrence

 The site opens at 3:00 pm on Thursday, May 3, 2018.
 Our Beltane weekend will begin with the opening ceremony on Thursday evening and carry through to the closing ceremony on Sunday.
 We will hold sacred space the entire weekend.

-The New Mexico pagan community has been celebrating Beltane for over thirty consecutive years.
+This year will be the New Mexico pagan community’s thirty-ninth consecutive Beltane celebration.
 This event is organized by Beltane Southwest, a non-profit, tax-exempt organization dedicated to ensuring that this joyous tradition continues.
-As a community we are fortunate to be supported by Silvermoon Health & Safety, which provides medical care and safety coordination for the event.
-Both Beltane Southwest and Silvermoon have all-volunteer staffs.
+As a community we are fortunate to be supported by Silver Moon Health & Safety, which provides medical care and safety coordination for the event.
+Both Beltane Southwest and Silver Moon have all-volunteer staffs.
 If you are interested in becoming involved, please seek out the coordinators via the Gate.

 LOCATION: You will be notified upon completion of registration.